nicolaei/master/docs/thesis/source/03_method.md

 when it comes to time and accuracy.
 In addition to this, I assume that these will have some sort of impact on a client's goodput.

- *  *Max and min channel time*: How long to stay on each channel

  *  *Minimum number of scans*: How many scans (of the whole channel sequence) should be performed before the scan is finished.